 BW: You were born in 1917 and at the time of this dialogue you are 91.
 Average life expectancy in the U.S. is currently about 78 to 79 for both genders.
 It is much less for males.
 Many men don’t live anywhere near the age you are.
 And you have a mental sharpness that is better than some people I know who are much younger.
 What do you attribute your personal longevity to?
-Also you have over five decades of experience working for companies and organizations, so I am interested in learning what you have learned about longevity and sustainability in businesses and organizations—what ultimately makes a company and organization last.
+Also you have over five decades of experience working for companies and organizations, so I am interested in learning what you have learned about longevity and sustainability in businesses and organizations—what ultimately makes a company last.
 Have you thought about why you’ve lived as long as you have?

 JM: Oh, I’ve thought about it a great deal.
 I think part of my longevity probably has to do with my genes.
 It seems to run in my family.
 My sister is now ninety-seven and my brother will be ninety-six in July.
 And he’s driving, good eyesight, bad hearing, still very active at the retirement home.
 Now as far as how you take care of yourself, how you eat and all that, I think that has a major bearing on longevity, but there are other things that have a bearing.

 BW: I know you are a very calm, relaxed person.
 Maybe your upbringing and how your parents raised you influenced the longevity of you and your siblings.
 Mental attitude probably has a big bearing.